 A 'case manager' appointed by the CEO, will lead any investigation.
-This will be the Head of School, or the chair of governors where the Head of School is the subject of the allegation or the Chair of the Trust if the CEO is the subject of the allegation.
+This will be the headteacher, or the chair of governors where the headteacher is the subject of the allegation or the Chair of the Trust if the CEO is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.